 The LCC model has evolved since then, but with the same strategic intent — make flying affordable to more people.
 Cebu Pacific in particular, introduced the ATR72-500 turboprop into its fleet only three years after we started with the Airbus A320 aircraft.
 This decision was driven by the huge unmet demand we saw on the domestic market.
 The Philippines is 7,107 islands, and today there are about 85 airports scattered throughout our archipelago.
 Of those airports, less than 30 can land the Airbus A320 jet.
 If we stuck to the LCC orthodoxy, we would have ignored this large, unmet demand.

 Today, our fleet of 8 ATRs has cemented our position as the Philippines’ most popular airline.
 Today we have the most flights and the most passengers flying to Boracay, the most popular beach destination in the country.

-what is nolvadex tamoxifen Q2: Passenger numbers for Southwest in 2013 went down by 6 million customers vs. three years earlier due to higher ticket prices (though Southwest remained market leader as it was the market that contracted).
+Q2: Passenger numbers for Southwest in 2013 went down by 6 million customers vs. three years earlier due to higher ticket prices (though Southwest remained market leader as it was the market that contracted).
 Do you see demand for local Philippine flights affected in the short term as well as airline prices are so dependent on fuel costs?
 How are you preparing for this price elasticity?